ludeknovy/jtl-reporter/.github/CONTRIBUTING.md

 If you find an Issue that addresses the problem you're having, please add your own reproduction information to the existing issue rather than creating a new one.
 Adding a reaction can also help be indicating to our maintainers that a particular problem is affecting more than just the reporter.

 ### Pull Requests
-PRs to our libraries are always welcome and can be a quick way to get your fix or improvement slated for the next release.
+PRs to the project are always welcome and can be a quick way to get your fix or improvement slated for the next release.
 In general, PRs should:

 * Only fix/add the functionality in question OR address wide-spread whitespace/style issues, not both.
 * Add unit or integration tests for fixed or changed functionality.